About this course

 Who will teach me?

-- Dr David Chappell (FHEA) is an applied mathematician, with an interest in fluid and wave problems arising in engineering and industry.
+- Dr David Chappell (FHEA) is an applied mathematician, with interests in fluid and wave problems arising in engineering and industry.

 - Professor Nadia Chuzhanova uses mathematical, statistical and computational approaches to uncover the architectural flaws in the human genome that lead to genomic disorders.